dev-xo/remix-auth-totp/docs/README.md

 ### 3. Creating and Storing the User.

 The Strategy returns a `verify` method that allows handling our own logic.
-This includes creating the user, updating the user, etc.<br />
+This includes creating the user, updating the session, etc.<br />

 This should return the user data that will be stored in Session.